norvig/paip-lisp/docs/chapter1.md

 Note that `'2` evaluates to `2` because it is a quoted expression, and `2` evaluates to `2` because numbers evaluate to themselves.
 Same result, different reason.
-In contrast, '`John` evaluates to `John` because it is a quoted expression, but evaluating `John` leads to an error, because evaluating a symbol means getting the value of the symbol, and no value has been assigned to `John.`
+In contrast, `'John` evaluates to `John` because it is a quoted expression, but evaluating `John` leads to an error, because evaluating a symbol means getting the value of the symbol, and no value has been assigned to `John`.

 Symbolic computations can be nested and even mixed with numeric computations.
 The following expression builds a list of names in a slightly different way than we saw before, using the built-in function `list`.
-We then see how to find the number of elements in the list, using the built-in function `length:`
+We then see how to find the number of elements in the list, using the built-in function `length`:

 ```lisp
 > (append '(Pat Kim) (list '(John Q Public) 'Sandy))